Angela Flannery

 Prior to starting her own communications company in 2009, she worked for several years as a Corporate Development Advisor with NewsCorp Australia.
 Joanne also represented the organisation to Government and was a member of a number of industry committees including the Department of Foreign Affairs and Trade Intellectual Property consultative group.

 Infodec Communications was established in 2009.
-The company has continued to expand supporting a wide variety of clients including government agencies, SMEs, industry groups and individuals with strategic communications and public relations services.
+The company has continued to expand, supporting various clients including government agencies, SMEs, industry groups and individuals with strategic communications and public relations services.

-Formal qualifications include a Bachelor of Arts (Communications) and Master of International Studies from the University of Sydney.
+Jo's formal qualifications include a Bachelor of Arts (Communications) and a Master of International Studies from the University of Sydney.

 See more on LinkedIn.